What is it about?

 "Shine America 2043", 2021

-"Shine America 2043" is a direct interpretation of the 2011 U.S Census data prediction.
-Which states that all the non-white groups combined will be the majority by 2043; surpassing the white population in numbers and making up more than half of the U.S. population.
-Mirroring this data I’ve created this color study composed of 61% of skin complexion tones from people who self-identify as BIPOC and 39% of skin tones from people who self-identify as white.
+"Shine America 2043” (2021) is a direct interpretation of the 2011 U.S Census data prediction, which states that all the non-white groups combined will be the majority by 2043; surpassing the white population in numbers and making up more than half of the U.S. population.
+Mirroring this data, I’ve created this color study mostly composed of skin complexion tones from people who self-identify as BIPOC and skin tones, minor in numbers, from people who self-identify as white.
 Each square represents the skin tone of a person who lives in the United States.
-Additionally, each square has the first name imprinted of the participant who submitted the image via the open call.
-The work aims to show the diversity of the United States, be a positive message of hope, and question the actual space that is given to people of color in society.
+Additionally, the participant’s first name is imprinted on each square.
+The work aims to show the diversity of the United States, to be a positive message of hope, and to question the actual space that is given to people of color in society.

 Shine America 2043, 2021